 I remember in particular a stay at the Willard Hotel in Washington, where they not only put in audio receivers, but video equipment as well.
 Then, after collecting enough of this "evidence" to be useful, they began to distribute it to reporters, law officers, and other people in a position to hurt us.
 Finally, when no one would do Hoover's dirty work for him, someone in the FBI put together a tape of highly intimate moments and sent them to Martin.
 Unfortunately — and perhaps this was deliberate — [his wife] Coretta received the tape and played it first.
 But such accusations never seemed to touch her.
 She rose above all the petty attempts to damage their marriage by refusing to even entertain such thoughts.

-A commonly circulated item about Martin Luther King which is not included in this list is the claim that King was a Republican.
+A commonly circulated item about Martin Luther King that is not included in this list is the claim that King was a Republican.
 Such claims are based purely on speculation; King himself never expressed an affiliation with, nor endorsed candidates for, any political party, and his son, Martin Luther King III, said: "It is disingenuous to imply that my father was a Republican.
 He never endorsed any presidential candidate, and there is certainly no evidence that he ever even voted for a Republican."

-As for the assertion that "no other public holiday in the United States honors a single individual" (besides Martin Luther King Day), Columbus Day is still a federal holiday, as is George Washington's Birthday.
+As for the assertion that "no other public holiday in the United States honors a single individual" (besides Martin Luther King Day), Columbus Day is a federal holiday, as is George Washington's Birthday.